nalemian/online-store-consultant/README.md

 <img src="./images/logo.jpg" alt="" width="250" />

-## Description
+### Description
-Our project provides the best solution to the pain point of online consultations in the shops - the chat-bot that acts as a professional.
+Our project provides the best solution to the pain point of online consultations in the shops - the chat-bot that acts as a consulting professional.

 ### Background